Peru

 Key requirements

-We anchor the matcher at US$1,000/month for a single applicant because that is the figure most often cited alongside Migraciones service descriptions; add $500/month per dependent in your own budget model.
+We use $1,000 per month for a single applicant because that is the figure most often cited with Migraciones.
+Add $500 per month per dependent in your budget.

 - SavingsNot modeled as required